sebasvelasco353/.dotfiles/README.md

 # .dotfiles
 ---

-collection of my dot files to configure my dev env.
+collection of my dot files.

 ## Steps to bootstrap a new Mac
 1. Install apples command line tools in order to use Git and Homebrew